jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

             with self.assertRaises(IndexError):
                 a_list[-5]

   all tests are passing!
-I know :ref:`how to test that an Exception is raised`!
+I know :ref:`how to test that an Exception is raised`

 ----